Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 What’s your point, Delbert?

 In today’s lesson, Bartholomew’s friend sets him up on a blind date with Jesus.
 “Come on,” said Philip.
 “See for yourself.”
-Bartholomew did and his life changed forever.
+Bartholomew does, and his life changes forever.
 Who set you up with Jesus?
 Who have you set up with Jesus?

 Bartholomew (Bar means “son of,” so Bar-tholomew is actually the son of Tholomew) is also called Nathanael.
 Apostle Nathanael Tholomew is how we would say it today.
-He was a close friend to Philip who we talked about last time.
+He was a close friend of Philip, whom we talked about last time.

 John 1:45 PHILIP FOUND NATHANAEL and told him, “WE HAVE FOUND THE ONE MOSES WROTE ABOUT IN THE LAW, AND ABOUT WHOM THE PROPHETS ALSO WROTE — Jesus of Nazareth, the son of Joseph.”

 The emphasis here is Apostle Nathanael knew his Bible – scriptures.
 The only people we should approach with scriptures are people who know the scriptures.
 Philip said, “Oh man!
 We’ve found him!
 I couldn’t wait to tell you.
 The one Moses wrote about, the one whom the prophets also wrote, I’ve met him.
 This guy is awesome!”
 Nathanael knew exactly who Philip meant because he knew his scriptures.
-Really, Nathanael would have said.
+“Really,” Nathanael would have said.
 “Who is he?
 Where’s he from?”
-“He’s Jesus the son of Joseph in Nazareth.”
-Nathanael looks at Philip, pauses, and asks a very good question.
+“He’s Jesus, the son of Joseph in Nazareth.”
+Nathanael looks at Philip, pauses, and asks an excellent question.

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes